|Homepage:||Click to visit|

 Fordham students may apply their financial aid to the LDA program.
 Depending on the home institution's policy, non-Fordham students can, in most cases, apply their ongoing financial aid award towards study abroad via a consortium agreement.
 The Financial Aid Office at your home institution can provide information about transferring institutional scholarships as well as grants, loans and procedures for applying.

-Fordham University offers a limited number of Scholarships for LDA participants.
-The LDA Scholarship Application.pdf.
+Fordham University offers a limited number of Scholarships for LDA participants from outside schools- LDA Scholarship Application.pdf.
 Please contact the LDA Coordinator at LDA@fordham.edu for further information.

 Estimated Living Costs in London